 2012 - The hospital's Wound Care Center expands to create more treatment areas.
 The Wound Care Center also adds 2 hyperbaric oxygen therapy chambers

-2012 - In December, construction of new King Street addition is complete.
-The new addition added 171 fully private patient rooms and a new, expanded Cardiology Catheterization Lab.
+2012 - In December, construction of the new King Street addition is complete.
+The addition added 171 fully private patient rooms and a new, expanded Cardiology Catheterization Lab.
 The current hospital has 240 beds.

 Ethics Support & Consultation

 We understand families and caregivers can have dilemmas or questions that arise about the care or health of their loved one, such as:

 - Will it help?

 - What is the right thing to do?

 - Can I decline treatment for myself or for my loved one?

 We want you to know that you are not alone in making these decisions, that's why we offer you a free, ethics consultation with our ethics committee.